-Risk assessment of the PFCC Group/CC's VFM arrangements
+Risk assessment of the Authority's VFM arrangements

 The Code of Audit Practice 2024 (the Code) sets out that the auditor's work is likely to fall into three broad areas: planning; additional risk-based procedures and evaluation; and reporting.
 We undertake initial planning work to inform this Audit Plan and the assumptions used to derive our fee.
-Consideration of any prior year significant weaknesses and known areas of risk is a key part of the risk assessment for 2024/25.
+Consideration of prior year significant weaknesses and known areas of risk is a key part of the risk assessment for 2024/25.
 We will continue to evaluate risks of significant weakness and if further risks are identified, we will report these to those charged with governance.
 We set out our reported assessment below:

-Criteria 3/24 Auditor judgement on ngements 2024/25 risk assessment 2024/25 risk-based procedures Financial sustainability А No risks of significant weakness reported; improvement recommendations made.
-No risks of significant weakness identified.
-Governance А No risks of significant weakness reported; improvement recommendations made.
-No risks of significant weakness identified As no risk of significant weakness has been identified, no additional risk-based procedures are specified at this stage.
-We will undertake sufficient work to document our understanding of your arrangements as required by the Code and follow up improvement recommendations made in 2023/24.
-Improving economy, efficiency and effectiveness G No risks of significant weakness reported and no improvement recommendations made.
-No risks of significant weakness identified
+Criteria 2023/2 arrange 4 Auditor judgement on ements 2024/25 risk assessment 2024/25 risk-based procedures Financial sustainability А No risks of significant weakness reported, but one improvement recommendation made No risks of significant weakness identified Governance А No risks of significant weakness reported, but two improvement recommendation made No risks of significant weakness identified As no risk of significant weakness has been identified, no additional risk-based procedures are specified at this stage.
+We will undertake sufficient work to document our understanding of your arrangements as required by the Code and follow upon the improvement recommendation made in 2023/24.
+Improving economy, efficiency and effectiveness А No risks of significant weakness reported, but one improvement recommendation made No risks of significant weakness identified

-We will continue our review of your arrangements until we sign the opinion on your financial statements before we issue our auditor's annual report.
+We will continue our review of your arrangements until we sign the opinion on your financial statements before we issue our a uditor's annual report.
 Should any further risks of significant weakness be identified, we will report this to those charged with governance as soon as practically possible.
 We report our value for money work in our Auditor's Annual Report.
 Any significant weaknesses identified once we have completed our work will be reflected in your Auditor's Report and included within our audit opinion.

-- G No significant weaknesses in arrangements identified or improvement recommendation made. - No significant weaknesses in arrangements identified, but improvement recommendations made. - Significant weaknesses in arrangements identified and key recommendations made.
+G No significant weaknesses in arrangements identified or improvement recommendation made.
+A No significant weaknesses in arrangements identified, but improvement recommendations made.

+R Significant weaknesses in arrangements identified and key recommendations made.

-08 Logistics
+07 Logistics